 GIRL VOICE, 2025

-feature with Korean American Voice (New York City)
+feature with Korean American Voice (NYC)

 documentation by Phillip Byrne (Los Angeles)